-Under the stable reasoning approach, tasks (b) and (c) become model-oriented, rather than theorem-based.
+Under the stable reasoning approach, tasks (b) and (c) become model-oriented rather than theorem-based.
 One of the main features of this methodology is that we identify each solution of the original problem with (a distinguished part of) each model of our logical representation.
-For instance, in our example, rather than collecting all cycles in a single predicate HamCycle(s), our purpose is obtaining a different model per each possible Hamiltonian cycle of the original graph.
-Using this approach, we need not dealing with sets any more: we can just collect the edges in the current cycle (that is, the cycle represented inside the current model) as the extent of some predicate, call it In(x, y).
-Thus, if we call again $\Gamma(HAM_G)$ to our logical representation of the problem, we are interested in obtaining the different models M such that $M \models \Gamma(HAM_G)$ so that each Hamiltonian cycle can be directly obtained by selecting some relevant information in each obtained model M. In our example, we should obtain a pair of models $M_1$ and $M_2$ such that:
+For instance, in our example, rather than collecting all cycles in a single predicate HamCycle(s), our aim is to obtain a different model for each possible Hamiltonian cycle of the original graph.
+Using this approach, there is no need to deal with sets any more: we can just collect the edges in the current cycle (that is, the cycle represented inside the current model) as the extension of some predicate, call it In(x, y).
+Thus, if we again denote by $\Gamma(HAM_G)$ our logical representation of the problem, we are interested in capturing the different models M such that $M \models \Gamma(HAM_G)$ in such a way that each Hamiltonian cycle is directly obtained by selecting relevant information in each model M. In our example, we should obtain a pair of models M_1 and M_2 such that:

-$$M_1 \models In(0,1) \land In(1,3) \land In(3,2) \land In(2,0)$$ $$M_2 \models In(0,1) \land In(1,2) \land In(2,3) \land In(3,0)$$ and no other atoms for In(x, y) hold in each model.
+$$M_1 \models In(0,1) \land In(1,3) \land In(3,2) \land In(2,0) M_2 \models In(0,1) \land In(1,2) \land In(2,3) \land In(3,0)$$ and no other atoms for In(x, y) hold in each model.

-Let us consider now how to specify $\Gamma(HAM_G)$ under the stable reasoning approach.
-Typically, we would first consider models for all possible subsets of edges, and then include additional formulas that rule out the ones that do not correspond to Hamiltonian cycles.
+Let us now consider how to specify $\Gamma(HAM_G)$ under the stable reasoning approach.
+Typically, we would first consider models for all possible subsets of edges, and then include additional formulas that rule out those that do not correspond to Hamiltonian cycles.
 In a first attempt, we could include:

-$$Edge(x,y) \to \left(In(x,y) \lor \neg In(x,y)\right) \tag{5}$$ together with a graph description, that is, an extensional database like (1).
+$$Edge(x,y) \to (In(x,y) \lor \neg In(x,y)) \tag{5}$$